Is Cybersecurity a Good Career?

 To enter the field of cybersecurity, specific education and skills are necessary.
 Here’s a breakdown of what’s typically required:

 Educational Background: A bachelor’s degree in computer science, or information technology or a diploma in cybersecurity or network security is often required for cybersecurity roles.
-Eastern College’s Advanced Systems Management and Cybersecurity program equips students with the knowledge and skills they need for in-demand careers in cybersecurity.
+The Advanced Systems Management and Cybersecurity program at Eastern College equips students with the knowledge and skills needed for in-demand careers in cybersecurity.
 Over 81 weeks, students will study key concepts such as SQL Server Administration, PowerShell Scripting, and Linux Administration.
 During a 16-week internship, students will apply what they’ve learned and gain valuable, hands-on experience.

 Certifications: Professional certifications are highly valued in the cybersecurity industry.
 Some of the most recognized certifications include: